-Selective authors are reviewed here to see what concerning unemployment they have said economic growth.
+Selective authors are reviewed here to see what they have said concerning unemployment and economic growth.
 Ogunrinola and Sodipe (2011) estimated a simple regression model using the Ordinary Least Square (OLS) method.
 The result showed that a positive and statistically significant relationship exists between employment level and GDP growth in Nigeria.

-Freeman (2001) used new developments in trend cycle decomposition to test Okun's Law for a panel of ten industrial countries, that Okun's original estimate for the U.S. of three points for each one percent reduction in the unemployment rate now averages at just under two points or real GDP growth for the sample countries.
-Pooled estimates for Europe are smaller than estimates for the rest of the sample.
+Freeman (2001) used new developments in trend cycle decomposition to test Okun's Law for a panel of ten industrial countries, that Okun's original estimate for the U.S. of three points for each one percent reduction in the unemployment rate now averages at just under two points or real GDP growth for smaller than estimates for the rest of the sample.
 He concluded that the law is still capable of proving estimates of the effects of unemployment on GDP.